London Stock Exchange gets French OK for LCH.Clearnet takeover

-LONDON, Nov 9 (Reuters) - The London Stock Exchange has won the backing of French regulators for its planned takeover of LCH.Clearnet, taking the LSE a step forward towards completing a deal which it has said will be transformative for its business.
+LONDON (Reuters) - The London Stock Exchange (LSE.L) has won the backing of French regulators for its planned takeover of LCH.Clearnet, taking the LSE a step forward towards completing a deal which it has said will be transformative for its business.

 LCH would give the British exchange operator a platform to move aggressively into futures trading and benefit from regulatory reforms which are getting the huge off-exchange over-the-counter financial derivatives markets to use clearing houses like LCH to manage their trades.